TrustTheVote-Project/Electorate-Vanadium-Ledger/src/README.md

 Change the following values:

 - instance type: m5.large
+- us-east-1a

- It is recommended to use an instance type of `m5.large` for this instance, otherwise leave defaults can be left as-is.
+Otherwise the defaults can be left as-is.

 Once the instance is created, open the IDE, and enter the following commands in the terminal.